Character Layers (Beta)

 This is because we need to tell GridEngine which layer on the tilemap our character layers ground and sky correspond to.
 Then GridEngine knows which tilemap layers to take into account for tilemap collisions and further it can derive the rendering order of the char layers.
 To achieve that we will create a new tilemap layer for the sky:

-It is important that the sky layer is above the ground layer.
+layer.
 Otherwise the birds would be rendered below the ground layer.

-Next we need to fill the whole sky layer with invisible non-colliding tiles.
+layer with invisible non-colliding tiles.
 By that I mean tiles that do not contain any pixels and are non-colliding.
 Why did I do that and not just leave those blank?
 The reason for this is the collision.
 If there is no tile at all on any collision-relevant tile layer for the current character layer, then GridEngine will handle the position as colliding.
 So no tile is handled like a colliding tile.

-We need to give the tilemap layer the property ge_charLayer with the value sky:
+We need to give the tilemap layer the property ge_charLayer

-Now we add the layer property ge_charLayer with the value ground to the ground layer.
+Now we add the layer property ge_charLayer

 Now our two character layers behave as we intended.
 You can see the live example here.